2016 Bass Pro Shops NRA Night Race: Sunday

-Second half
+The race restarted on lap 165.
+Edwards sat in command of the race for 27 laps before Busch took back the lead on lap 193.
+Debris in turn 3 brought the fourth caution of the race on lap 254, just after the race was deemed official, meaning they would not have to return Monday if there was another weather incident.
 The race restarted on lap 262.
 Kevin Harvick took the lead for the first time on lap 288.
 The fifth caution of the race flew on lap 308 for a single-car spin by Kyle Larson in turn 4.
 Hamlin was tagged for speeding and restarted the race from the tail end of the field.

 The race restarted on lap 316.
 Busch controlled the race for the next 32 laps before losing the lead to Harvick on lap 348.
 Busch radioed to his team that a part on his car had failed.
 His car got loose going into turn 1, slid down the track, turned back up the track and came to a stop backwards.
 Justin Allgaier, driving in place of Michael Annett, clipped the left-front of Busch's car.
 He went up the track and collected Larson and Martin Truex Jr., which brought out the sixth caution.
 Busch said afterwards that the part failure was "a shame.
 The last few times we’ve been here, we’ve had really fast M&M’s Toyota Camrys and we haven’t been able to finish.
 We’ve been having parts failures here, so something we’ve got to address and fix.
 I’m really tired of losing races here with parts falling apart, so they’ll hear about it on Tuesday."
 He also said that the "biggest moron out there is the spotter of the 46 and the driver of the 46 (Justin Allgaier).
 I’ve been wrecking for half a lap and they just come on through and clean us out.
 That’s stupid, so I don’t know – frustrating day.
 Let’s go home."
 Allgaier went on to finish 40th.
 Kurt Busch assumed the race lead.